Revise: How to Use the Edit Tool

-In Render, the Edit Tool allows the user to make small edits to a passage instead of re-recording the entire audio draft.
+In Render, the Edit Tool allows the user to make edits to a passage instead of re-recording the entire audio draft.

 In order to use the Edit Tool, it must be enabled in the Workflow Configuration.
 Please see the article “Configure Workflow: Settings for Stages” for details on how to enable it.
 Edit is enabled by default only in the Consultant Revise substage.

 Once inside the Revise step, select the Re-record icon to get to the Revise: Draft Record page.
-The Edit Tool is available from this page.

 Preparing to Edit